siberianfox/tinygwiki/JSON-Operation.md

 _(updated 2/24/13 - ash) _

-This page provides a JSON cheat sheet and describes JSON and text modes in overview.
+This page describes JSON operation in version 0.95, which is the current master build.
+It provides a JSON cheat sheet and describes JSON and text modes in overview.
 See [JSON Details](https://github.com/synthetos/TinyG/wiki/JSON-Details) for more information

-**NOTE: This page describes JSON operations in release 0.95 and later.
-Currently this code is only in the edge and dev branches.
-If you want to try it we recommend using the edge branch as it's more stable than dev.**

 # JSON Cheat Sheet
 This table summarizes using JSON for [configuration and commands](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration).
 Details are provided in the subsquent sections.